-The contiguous zone is the strip extending for an additional 12 nautical miles beyond the territorial sea (i.e. to 24 nautical miles from the baseline) and it must be declared in order to be recognized.
-This zone is not part of the state's territory; but the state can exercise the control necessary to prevent infringement of its customs, fiscal, immigration or sanitary laws within its territory.
-In addition, the state has jurisdiction over an archaeological and historical artifacts found on the seabed in this zone.
+The contiguous zone is the strip extending for an additional 12 nautical miles beyond the territorial waters (i.e. to 24 nautical miles from the baseline) and it must be declared in order to be recognized.
+This zone is not part of the state's territory; but the state can employ limited enforcement powers with the goal of preventing violations of the law in its territory.
+This includes: customs, fiscal matters, immigration, public health and also archaeological and historical artifacts found on the seabed in this zone.
 Israel has yet to declare its contiguous zone.
-The contiguous zone is part of the EEZ (defined below) and therefore the rights, jurisdiction and duties the state has in the EEZ also apply in the contiguous zone.
+The contiguous zone is part of the EEZ (defined below) and therefore all of the powers a country has in the EEZ also apply in the contiguous zone.